 the announcement list.

-It's very different from other proposed "improvements".
-Others require new legislation or even a constitutional amendment- a long, expensive political fight to be adopted.
-Even if one of these herculean efforts succeeds, it'll just be one fix atop the same old "politics as usual."
+It's very different from proposed "improvements".
+To be adopted, other proposals require new legislation oreven a constitutional amendment, which means a long, expensive, and uncertain, political fight.
+Even if one such herculean efforts succeeds, it'll just be one improvement atop the same old "politics as usual."

 With these other "solutions":

-We'll easily be able to get them to pass legislation that large majorities of Americans want but is stopped by special interests and partisan gridlock, such as reform campaign financing, end Congress' conflicts of interest with lobbyists, and pass immigration reform.
+PeopleCount addresses all of these.
+With it, we'll easily be able to pass legislation that large majorities of Americans want but is currently stopped by special interests and partisan gridlock, such as reforming campaign financing, end Congress' conflicts of interest with lobbyists, and reforming immigration rules.
 Plus we'll be able to get good people to run for office, not just those who are supported by the wealthy, power brokers, and extremists.

-Congress will be able to represent us, the people, not just their donors or the voters in their own party.
-Congress will be able to do what we want, rather than follow out-of-touch political philosophies.
+When we use PeopleCount Congress will be able to represent us, the people, rather than their donors or just the voters in their own party.
+Congress will be able to do what voters want, rather than follow impractical political philosophies.

 Too good to be true?
 Consider this- America was founded on mere ideas enshrined in the constitution.
 Today, we have much more experience about what works in many kinds of organizations.
 Plus modern technology makes possible new ways of communicating.
-Much more is possible than our experience with free-for-all social networks suggests.
+Much more is possible than America's founders new, or our experience with free-for-all social networks suggests.

-Rand Strauss has looked at what true accountability is and how it works.
-He describes how the lack of it has produced most of today's problems in politics.
-And he has designed a simple, rewarding system to deliver it, starting with Congress.
+Rand Strauss studied politics and accountability and traced back our problems to their root cause.
+He describes how the lack of accountability has been hidden by political myths, even as it has produced most of today's problems in politics.
+And he has designed a simple, rewarding system to deliver accountability, starting with Congress.

-Currently, our political system has evolved to be the arena in which the parties fight for power.
-In the book, you'll learn about our political system can become the way We, The People, design and build our future together.
+Currently, our political system has evolved to be the arena in which the parties fight for power, controlled by the wealthy.
+In the book, you'll learn hor our political system can become the way We, The People, design and build our future together.

 Please add your email to the announcement list.